 Approval Studio is a Review Studio alternative that offers a range of features that are significant for successful project management but are not present in Review Studio.

-- A bit more user-friendly interface with Kanban dashboard that does separates all the projects and all the files within them so that you could access each one in the review tool separately.
+- A bit more user-friendly interface with Kanban dashboard that separates all the projects and all the files within them so that you can access each one in the review tool separately.

-- Right in the project menu, you can see project history that gives a detailed list of all actions completed within the project.
+- Right in the project menu, you can see project history, which gives a detailed list of all actions completed within the project.
 See it yourself in the screenshot below.

-- Although we do not work with video files, Approval Studio supports TIFF, JPEG, GIF, BMP, PNG, AI, and PDF file formats.
+- Although we only support one video file format (mp4) for now, Approval Studio supports a variety of other file formats like TIFF, JPEG, GIF, BMP, PNG, AI, PDF, etc.

 - The number of reviewers and projects is not limited in any way.

 - Approval Studio has 4 shapes for mark-up – point, circle, square, and a free form.
 An important note: all comments in our review tool are “attached” to their annotations, and you can see them both on the right panel and in the images.
-Therefore, you can move them to any point of the screen and they still will remain attached so that you will always know which comment refers to which annotations.
-Instead of such things as a double-sided arrow, we offer an ability to attach one comment to multiple places, which is considerably more convenient.
+Therefore, you can move them to any point on the screen, and they still will remain attached so that you will always know which comment refers to which annotations.
+Instead of such things as a double-sided arrow, we offer the ability to attach one comment to multiple places, which is considerably more convenient.